Kitware/nrtk/README.md

 ### Installation with Optional Features (Extras)

-NRTK uses optional "extras" to avoid installing unncessary dependencies.
+NRTK uses optional "extras" to avoid installing unnecessary dependencies.
 You can install extras with square brackets:

 ```bash
 # Install with extras (note: no spaces after commas)